 - Collate the source files of Flash-based courses

 - Choose an authoring tool that gives a responsive output

 Apart from Flash-based websites, another area that has been facing the implication is online training.
-Organizations have been converting all their Flash-based e-learning material to HTML5 so that employees do not face any issues while accessing training courses.
+Organizations have been converting their Flash-based e-learning to HTML5 so that employees do not face any issues while accessing training courses.
 However, it’s not just a click-and-convert process.
 There are a few tips you must keep in mind.

 1. Bring All the Source Files of Flash-Based Courses Together

 Getting all these files together will avoid confusion and hassle during conversion and give you an overview of the work that lies ahead.
 Getting the source files together lets you to prioritize the courses, thereby, helping you draw a detailed schedule, to streamline your work.

 2. Extract the Media from the Existing Source Files

 Once you have gathered all the source files, extract all the media files and content from the source files.
 You might need to update these elements before you put them into the HTML5 course.
 If you want the courses to be converted as they are, without modifications of any kind, you can directly give the courses to the developers who will extract the content themselves and put them into the HTML5 course.

 However, as the courses would have been created long ago, they would mostly need tweaking and updations.
 Even if you do not have source files, you can convert Flash to HTML5 using Record methodology.

 3. Chunk Courses to Short and Specific Learning Nuggets